roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 04 ****** byNonStopFunGuy© Used is the proper term.
+Used is the proper term.
 After Blayne crawled off my face, Paul paid attention to me with kisses, but it wasn't personal, not like Chuck kissed me.
 I guess that is how a whore kisses her client, we went through the motions -- very fun motions -- without any real emotions.
 He pumped his dick in and out of my married twat while Blayne watched, rubbing herself, then Paul had me ride him backwards so Blayne could suck his balls and lick my clitty.

  Paul's second load shot all over my pussy, and he had Blayne lick me clean.
 That was sexy, feeling male sperm licked off my pussylips and asscheeks by another girl.